- Career & Technical Education homepage

 Career & Technical Education, Accelerated Master of Education

-Earn your Bachelor of Science in Education (BSEd) and Master of Education (MEd) in Career and Technical Education (CTE) in as little as 2 years-by working on bachelor’s and master’s degree requirements simultaneously!
+Earn your Bachelor of Science in Education (BSEd) and Master of Education (MEd) in Career and Technical Education (CTE) in as little as 5 years total, by working on bachelor’s and master’s degree requirements simultaneously!

 What is an accelerated program?